 - Breaks and Cracks: When a ceramic tile is damaged the only thing that you can do is remove it and replace it.
 If you are there for the initial installation, you should be sure to hold on to a box or two extra of the material so that you will have matched replacement pieces on hand.
 If not you may be able to track down a replacement through the internet or by going to the original company.
 If all else fails, some companies specialize in creating a custom-made replacement tile which will match the look of the rest of your floor.
 The price for this usually starts at around $40 per piece, depending on the complexity, which is a relative bargain compared to removing and replacing the entire floor.

 Applications For Ceramic Flooring Tile

 - High Traffic Locations: Harder ceramics and porcelain tiles are appropriate in kitchens, living rooms, hallways, and other areas that receive a large amount of foot traffic.

 - Commercial Applications: Many retail and public institutions prefer the use of ceramic flooring over other resilient materials because it is particularly easy to clean and maintain.
-It is often used in place of marble and granite tiles in order to achieve a look of elegance without having to deal with cleaning issues that those natural materials can present.
+It is often used in place of marble and granite tiles to achieve a look of elegance without having to deal with cleaning issues that those natural materials can present.

 - Second Story Installations: While ceramic tiles share many of the properties of natural stone, they happen to be much lighter.
 That makes them a more desirable and functional flooring choice for installations that are on second and upper-story floors.
 This is especially true in older homes, where the joists and reinforcements in the building may not be as reliable.